mbraga24/invoiced-crm-frontend/README.md

 ### React Redux Setup

 #### Basic setup
+1. Install 'redux' and 'react-redux'
+2. Create reducer function and default state
+3. Create 'store' with 'createStore'
 4. Create 'Provider' at the top level of component hierarchy with the 'store' as a prop

 1. Install 'redux' and 'react-redux'